Yyiyun/Dualsense_Edge_Modules_Callibration/README.md

 https://dualshock-tools.github.io/

 # Saving the Calibration
-After running the calibration process, you need to send a HID feature report to save the calibration:
-1. 128, 21, 6, 0, 11 (To unlock module in the left controller slot)
-2. 128, 21, 6, 1, 11 (To unlock module in the right controller slot)

-21 corresponds to the Edge modules test device ID.

-You can read the calibration from the modules using:
-128, 21, 18, 0  // Left module
-128, 21, 18, 1  // Right module

-To test whether the calibration was successful, simply disconnect and reconnect your controller.
+After unlocking the modules, every change in calibration is saved without using any aditional commands.
+For safty reasons after you done with calibration lock the modules and remove the wire.

 # Credits & Donations
 I’m sharing this for the benefit of the community.
 If you find it helpful, please credit my work.
-If you’d like to support future developments (or just buy me a coffee), you can donate here:
+If you’d like to support future developments (or just buy me a coffee), you can buy one of my apps or donate here:

 https://www.paypal.com/donate/?business=CV5LLN6DKMGYC&no_recurring=0&currency_code=USD